 The Boise WaterShed Environmental Education Center promotes water stewardship through high-tech, hands-on exhibits.
 Located at the West Boise Wastewater Treatment Facility, the LEED-certified building also features a library, a theater/community room, and amazing artwork.

-Visitors may drop-in during normal business hours to explore the exhibit hall and outdoor art.
-Groups of 10 or more people may request free tours and lessons that engage students with hands-on activities and visits to the Boise River or nearby ponds.
-We also offer free programs every third Saturday of each month that showcase thematic presentations and hands-on activities from our community partners.
+Visitors may drop-in during normal business hours to explore the free, interactive exhibit hall and outdoor art.
+We also offer free programs for families and groups every third Saturday of each month that showcase thematic presentations and hands-on activities from our community partners.
 A public wastewater tour is also offered.

+Groups of 10 or more people may request free tours and lessons that engage students with hands-on activities and visits to the Boise River or nearby Hyatt Hidden Lakes Reserve.
+Lessons are designed for preschool through adult audiences and are aligned with curriculum standards.
 If you can't come to our place, we can come to yours.
-We offer free outreach programs for organizations located in Boise, Garden City, and Eagle.
+We offer free outreach programs for organizations located in Boise, Garden City, Meridian, and Eagle.

 The Boise WaterShed is a partnership between the Boise Public Works Department and the non-profit organization, Boise WaterShed Exhibits, Inc.

 Our calendar for spring and summer is filling up!
 If you plan to book a field trip to the WaterShed, but haven't gotten around to it, reserve your spot now!
 Choose from our list of lessons and tours, or contact us for available dates and times.